Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 2. a faster tempo usually affects the style of playing with the notes being played shorter than their notated values with a primarily staccato-like treatment of most notes.
 The volume of sound is usually reduced, the text is sung/pronounced/expressed much less explicitly (and hence with less significant meaning) as both orchestral and vocal forces tip-toe their way through the mass of many fleeting and often indistinct notes.

 3. a disparity, often a huge abyss, opens up between the meaning of the chorale text and the manner in which the music is presented.
 On the one hand, Bach has placed at the end of this cantata the crowning mvt. of this cantata in the form of a song of praise.
-Alfred Dürr describes this mvt. as a 'shining/beaming' crown, but what many HIP recordings reveal here is a musical ensemble including singers which is hurrying to get through this music as fast as possible with the attendent lightness of musical presentation without having to sing and perform the words 'from the bottom of their hearts.'
+Alfred Dürr describes this mvt. as a 'shining/beaming' crown, but what many HIP recordings reveal here is a musical ensemble including singers which is hurryingto get through this music as fast as possible with the attendent lightness of musical presentation without having to sing and perform the words 'from the bottom of their hearts.'
 What they are supposed to be singing/playing here is [not an exact translation]:

 "We fervently believe from the bottom of our hearts that: God, with his Son, and with the Holy Spirit will increase within us what He has promised through his grace: that we will continue to believe firmly in Him, that we have complete faith in him, and that our hearts, feelings and thoughts always be directed toward Him.
 For this purpose, at this moment in time, we sing 'Amen' to the fact that we will achieve this lofty goal in the future."

 Is Gardiner's application of this term, 'piacevole,' more of a 'lapsus linguae' revealing his real attitude toward the music rather than perhaps an erudite application of a rather obscure musical term with which he wishes to impress his readers?
-Is Gardiner expressing here, what seems to be a rather common sentiment among HIP conductors: make Bach's music more appealing to some present-day listeners by deemphasizing or treating light-heartedly Bach's texts, particularly the chorale texts and emphasizing the watered-down pleasantness and agreeableness which can even be taken to the point of bordering on Vecchi's understanding of 'piacevole' = to amuse with the 'gay' or 'ridiculous?'
+Is Gardiner expressing here, what seems to be a rather common sentiment among HIP conductors: make Bach's music more appealing to some present-day listeners by deemphasizing or treating light-heartedly Bach's texts, particularly the chorale texts and by emphasizing the watered-down pleasantness and agreeableness which can even be taken to the point of bordering on Vecchi's understanding of 'piacevole' = to amuse with the 'gay' or 'ridiculous?'

 PS I just found the following quotations in the MGGI [Bärenreiter, 1986] and although I am unable to translate them directly/correctly, I believe that they do confirm everything already stated above: